lukaspfisterch/dbl-core/README.md

 - DblEvent, DblEventKind
 - BehaviorV
 - GateDecision
-- normalize_trace
-  normalize_trace is a canonicalization adapter only.
-It must not infer, repair, or interpret traces.
+- normalize_trace is a canonicalization adapter only

 ## Ordering
 Ordering is derived from t_index (position in V).
 Timestamps and runtime fields are observational only.